 - 1. Collaborate with course coordinators to identify appropriate student clinical experiences. - 2.
 Collaborate regularly with course coordinators regarding clinical hours and experiences. - 3.
 Collaborate with clinical facility administrators to establish and maintain memorandums of agreement for appropriate student clinical experiences.
 Remit memorandum of agreement review letters to all clinical facilities each year in June. - 4.
 Prepare a clinical site rotation schedule for each clinical course in collaboration with the course coordinators.
 Submit a copy of the schedule to the SON dean and administrative specialist for filing. - 5.
 Collaborate with clinical facilities to obtain student clinical slots each semester. - 6.
 Collaborate with the SON dean relevant to clinical needs, problems, and problem resolution. - 7.
 Write letters of appreciation to each clinical facility annually in June. - 8.
 Develop and maintain a current list of preceptors and clinical sites. - 9.
 Collaborate with course coordinators and clinical agencies regarding logistical problems in clinical placement. - 10.
-Collaborate with course coordinators to ensure students and faculty meet all requirements of clinical facilities.
+Collaborate with course coordinators to ensure students and faculty meet all requirements of clinical facilities. - 11.
+Disseminate clinical learning objectives to all clinical sites when scheduling clinical or practicum rotations.

-AAS in Nursing and BSN Program Coordinators
+AAS in nursing and BSN Program Coordinators

-The UAM School of Nursing (SON) undergraduate program coordinator is designated by the SON dean and is fully responsible for coordination of the assigned program.
+The UAM School of Nursing (SON) undergraduate program coordinators are designated by the SON Dean and is fully responsible for coordination of the assigned program.
 The program coordinator is a full-time SON faculty member and teaches in the undergraduate program.
-Teaching assignments are made by the SON dean.
+The SON Dean makes teaching assignments.
 The program coordinator collaborates with all full-time, part-time, and adjunct faculty teaching in the program to schedule learning experiences.